Probing soft signals of gravitational-wave memory with space-based interferometers: Detectability Analysis

 In this paper, we do not include the T channel, which is much weaker than the A and E channels and is significantly affected by unequal armlengths at low frequencies; see Appendix~\ref{appendix_A} for further discussion.
 The resulting SNR is denoted by $\rho_{A+E}$, which turns out to be nearly independent of $\phi$.
 Note that $S_{A,E}=0$ at $f=1/(2L)$, but no divergence occurs because the factor $\left|1-e^{4\pi i fL}\right|^2=4\sin^2(2\pi fL)$ is canceled by the corresponding factor in the signal in Eq.~\eqref{F_rs}.

-The logarithmic spectral density of soft displacement-memory and velocity-memory signal for $\phi=\theta=\psi=0$ are shown in Figs.~\ref{fig:displacement_memory_SNR} and \ref{fig:velocity memory_SNR}, respectively.
+The logarithmic spectral density distributions of the squared SNR for the soft displacement-memory and velocity-memory signals with $\phi=\theta=\psi=0$ are shown in Figs.~\ref{fig:displacement_memory_SNR} and \ref{fig:velocity memory_SNR}, respectively (the squared SNR is proportional to the area under each curve).
 The spectral density is normalized such that the peak value equals unity.
 We also show results obtained using the low-frequency approximation of the response function as dashed lines; these correspond to the flat signal spectrum at the low-frequency end in the bottom panel.
 As can be seen, a significant portion of the spectrum cannot be described using the low-frequency approximation in the case of displacement memory.
 Meanwhile, the low-frequency approximation is much better for Taiji in the case of velocity memory, indicating a strong degeneracy of the signal.

 To quantify the spectral range where the SNR receives the most contribution, we introduce the frequencies $f_\text{I}$, $f_\text{II}$ and $f_0$ as follows.
 For $\theta=\psi=\phi=0$, $\rho^2_{A+E}(f_\text{min}=10^{-5}\,\text{Hz}, f_\text{max}=2f_\text{I})/\rho^2_{A+E}(f_\text{min}=10^{-5}\,\text{Hz}, f_\text{max}=f_\text{I})-1\approx 10^{-2}$, $\rho^2_{A+E}(f_\text{min}=10^{-5}\,\text{Hz}, f_\text{max}=f_\text{II})\approx \frac{1}{2}\rho^2_{A+E}(f_\text{min}=10^{-5}\,\text{Hz}, f_\text{max}=f_\text{I})$, and $\rho^2_{A+E}(f_\text{min}=f_0/2, f_\text{max}=f_\text{I})/\rho^2_{A+E}(f_\text{min}=f_0, f_\text{max}=f_\text{I})-1\approx 10^{-2}$.
 Thus, the maximum SNR for $\phi=\theta=\psi=0$ is largely determined by the spectrum within $[f_\text{0}, f_\text{I}]$, and half of the maximum squared SNR is contributed by the frequency range $[f_\text{0}, f_\text{II}]$.
 The SNR is nearly unaffected by the signal duration once it exceeds $1/f_0$.
 We list the values of $f_\text{0,II,I}$ for LISA, Taiji, TianQin, and BBO in Table~\ref{detector_table_2}.
 As can be seen, the low-frequency part of the spectrum is more important for the velocity memory.
 The situation is reversed in the case of integrated-displacement memory, as shown in Fig.~\ref{fig:integrated-displacement memory_SNR}.
 In the following, we set $f_\text{min}=f_0$ and $f_\text{max}=f_\text{I}$, unless stated otherwise.